The Shroud Conspiracy

 The book's sequel, The Second Coming, was published in 2018.

 Plot

 Dr. Jon Bondurant is a forensic anthropologist and atheist.
 When the Vatican invites him to lead an investigation into the authenticity of the purported burial cloth of Jesus Christ, he agrees.
 After a contentious debate, the Vatican allows the examination of one of the sacred relics in order to spite the skeptical Bondurant.

 While in the Vatican, Bondurant meets Domenika Josef, a devout Catholic and the Vatican’s media specialist assigned to keep an eye on him.
-She’s privy to something Bondurant is not -- a recently discovered ancient Codex with revelations concerning the Shroud.
-What she’s not privy to is her own role in a plan by forces bent on stealing DNA tied to the sacred blood-stained Shroud.
-The resulting attempt to clone Jesus has apocalyptic results and is the subject of Heubusch’s sequel.
+She’s privy to a recently discovered ancient codex with revelations concerning the shroud.
+However, she is unknowingly part of a plan by forces intent on stealing DNA on the shroud.
+The consequences of the resulting attempt to clone Jesus is the subject of the sequel.

 Publication

 The Shroud Conspiracy was published by Simon & Schuster on March 14, 2017.